Jatiya Sangsad: Sangsad Television

 The Sangsad Bangladesh Television (publicly known as Sangsad TV) is a digital television channel in Bangladesh.
 It broadcasts parliamentary activity following its establishment under the Broadcasting Act 2011.
 Prior to the establishment of the Sangsad TV, the Sangsad's programming was produced by the Ministry of Information and relayed in its Bangladesh Television.

 Proposed reforms

 A proposal to reform Bangladesh's legislature from a unicameral to a bicameral system has been suggested by legal scholars and policy experts.
 According to a 2025 analysis published in Verfassungsblog, the aim of the proposal is to enhance democratic oversight and improve representation.

-Under the proposed reforms, voters would be able to directly elect both chambers of the Sangsad, with the lower chamber would have the power to nominated or remove the prime minister & the cabinet as seen in the semi-parliamentary system (pictured), however, unlike the semi-parliamentary system, both legislative & confidential functions would be carried out by the lower chamber, making it a hybrid parliament system.
+Under the proposed reforms, voters would be able to directly elect both chambers of the Sangsad, with the lower chamber would have the power to nominated or remove the prime minister and the cabinet as seen in the semi-parliamentary system (pictured), however, unlike the semi-parliamentary system, both legislative and confidential functions would be carried out by the lower chamber, making it a hybrid parliament system.

 The suggested system would consist of two chambers: a National Assembly (lower house) and a Senate (upper house), each serving four-year terms.
 The National Assembly would consist of 400 members: